hackupc/legal-page/_documents/privacy_and_cookies.md

 - Data on personal characteristics: T-shirt size.
 - Economic and financial data: Bank account.
 - Health data: Food allergies and intolerances.
-- Other information: Account password, dietary preferences.
+- Other information: Account password, last connection and dietary preferences.
 - Academic Data and professional data: Current studies, year of studies, link to professional profiles online (GitHub, LinkedIn).

 Here are the details of which personal data is collected when you register as a Judge or a Mentor:

-- Identifying data: Name, surname/s, adress, zip code, images or videos of yourself and links to social media and personal websites, discord user and id.
+- Identifying data: Name, surname/s, adress, zip code, images or videos of yourself and links to social media and personal websites.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex and t-shirt size.
+- Health data: Food allergies and intolerances.
+- Other information: Account password, last connection and dietary preferences.

 Here are the details of which personal data is collected when you register as a Sponsor, discord user and id:

 - Identifying data: Name, surname/s, adress, zip code,  and images or videos of the contact person or the employee of the Sponsor.
 - Business contact data: Corporate e-mail of the contact person or the employee of the Sponsor.
 We also collect what company you are working for currently as well as your Job title.
 - Data on personal characteristics: Sex and t-shirt size.
+- Health data: Food allergies and intolerances.
+- Other information: Dietary preferences.

 Here are the details of which personal data is collected during a HackUPC CHEATING RESPONSE PROCEDURE: